ReadyResearch/site-aigovernance-aus/content/_index.md

       columns: '2'
   - block: markdown
     content:
-      title: International organisations focused on AI governance
+      title: International organisations and projects focused on AI governance
       text: |-

-        This will be a list of international organisations working on AI governance.
+        **[Centre for the Governance of AI](https://www.governance.ai/)**: This organisation conducts and convenes research dedicated to helping humanity navigate the transition to a world with advanced AI

+        **[BlueDot Impact: AI Safety Fundamentals](https://aisafetyfundamentals.com/)**: This project, *AI Safety Fundamentals* by BlueDot Impact, is a 12 week online course providing foundational knowledge for understanding the challenges of AI, and promising governance approaches to address those challenges.

+        **[The Institute for AI Policy and Strategy](https://www.iaps.ai/)**: this organisation is focused on understanding and managing risks from advanced AI systems, with a focus on AI policy and standards; compute governance; and international governance.

+        **[Legal Priorities Project](https://www.legalpriorities.org/)**: This project is focused on researching and advising on the legal and regulatory challenges posed by AI.

     design:
       columns: '2'